 - Recommended retail prices (RRPs) determined by manufacturers or wholesalers.

-- Retail prices collected from retailers, either in-store by purchasing packs or viewing price lists, or online listings.
+- Retail prices collected from retailers, either in-store by purchasing packs or viewing price lists or online listings.

 - Prices paid by consumers collected through surveys asking smokers to recall the details of their current or regular pack.

 - Sales data provided by all wholesalers and/or retailers on the volumes purchased and prices paid for tobacco products.
-Sales data is may be collected by market research companies for clients who pay for such information.
+Sales data may be collected by market research companies for clients who pay for such information.
 In some countries, governments require companies to report on such data.

 13.3.1 Current tobacco prices